apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 Applications are never rolled back to a previous running state if they were suspended before the upgrade.
 In these cases no rollback will be performed.

-Rollbacks exclusively affect the `JobSpec`, while any other alterations performed with the release must be compatible with both the current and the last stable `JobSpec`.
-Failure to ensure compatibility may result in job instability after the rollback.
+Rollbacks exclusively affect the `FlinkDeployment`/`FlinkSession` CRDs.
-For instance, any modifications to the config-map should be compatible with both the current and previous `JobSpec`.
+When releasing a new version of your Flink application that updates several Kubernetes resources (such as config maps and services), you must ensure backward compatibility.
+This means that your updates to non-FlinkDeployment/FlinkSession resources must be compatible with both old and new FlinkDeployment/FlinkSession resources.

 ### Stability condition